PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Background and Motivation

 In recent years, Prometheus\cite{prometheus} has become the de facto standard in the field of cloud-native-based online service systems monitoring, because of its usability, scalability, and ecosystem.
 Prometheus is an open-source monitoring and alerting toolkit, which is also one of the core projects of Cloud Native Computing Foundation\cite{cncf}.
 Prometheus provides a multi-dimensional metrics data model, an easy-to-use metrics query language, an efficient time series database, and the ability to integrate with a wide range of third-party systems and tools.
 Many organizations have used Prometheus to build their monitoring systems, and cloud providers such as AWS\cite{aws}, Azure\cite{azure}, and Alibaba Cloud\cite{alibaba_cloud} also offer Prometheus cloud services.

 The data model is the foundation of the metric monitoring system.
 In Prometheus's data model, a metric record will contain three parts of information: metric name, labels, and sample.
 The metric name is usually a string that uniquely identifies a metric and briefly describes its monitoring object.
 Labels are sets of label value pairs that help categorize and differentiate the different dimensions of a metric.
-A sample contains a timestamp and a value, which records the value at a particular time.
-Given a metric name and a set of label-value pairs, a specific time series can be identified, which is the basic form that Prometheus stores data.
-Figure~\ref{fig:datamodel example} shows an example of various time series derived from a metric. $http\_requests\_total$ is the name of the metric, which monitors the total number of HTTP requests.
-In the example, the labels method and instance are used, method represents the HTTP request method and instance represents the service instance that receives the request.
-With different label values paris, four time series are obtained and each time series contains multiple samples.
+A sample contains a timestamp $t$ and a value $v$, which records the value of a metric under a set of label value pairs at a specific time.
+Given a metric name and a set of label value pairs, a subset of samples can be filtered out.
+When these samples are sorted by time, one or more time series can be obtained.
+Figure~\ref{fig:datamodel example} shows an example of time series derived from a metric. $http\_requests\_total$ is the name of the metric, which monitors the total number of HTTP requests.
+The metric has two labels: $method$ and $instance$. $method$ represents the HTTP request method and $instance$ represents the service instance that receives the request.
+As shown in the figure, when we set different values for $method$ and $instance$ (e.g., $method$ as GET and $instance$ as Order service 01), we can obtain the corresponding time series consisting of sorted samples.

 To help engineers easily work with metric data, metric monitoring systems usually provide query interfaces based on domain-specific languages(DSL).
 Prometheus has implemented its own query language called PromQL\cite{promql} (Prometheus Query Language).
 PromQL is a domain-specific language built upon Go, which is similar to SQL for managing databases, GraphQL for query graph databases, etc. Using PromQL engineers can query and extract valuable insights from the time series in Prometheus.
 PromQL supports string, scalar, range vector, and instant vector data types, where range Vector and Instant Vector are specifically designed by Prometheus for retrieving time series.
 PromQL also provides many binary and aggregation operators and several functions to help engineers operate the data, such as add, subtract, sum, group, absolute values, etc. For example, query $sum(rate(http\_requests\_total[5m]))$ calculates the sum of the per-second rate of the HTTP requests over the last 5 minutes.
 In this example, $http\_requests\_total[5m]$ is a range vector that represents the HTTP requests number time series over the last 5 minutes. $rate$ is a function used to calculate the per-second average rate of the time series, and $sum$ is an aggregation operator used to calculate the sum over dimensions.
 Readers can refer to \cite{promql} for more details of the PromQL.